corbinq/GAMBIT/README.md

 A C++ tool for Gene-based Analysis with oMniBus, Integrative Tests

-- Implements SKAT, burden, and ACAT gene-based test methods using variant- or region-based functional annotations
+- Implements several gene-based test forms (quadratic: weighted sum of Zsq, linear: weighted sum of Z, and maximum Zsq) to aggregate GWAS single-variant summary statistics cross-referenced with variant- or region-based functional annotations
-- Calculates annotation-stratified gene-based tests (e.g., TWAS/PrediXcan tests using eSNPs, gene-based tests using only coding variants, and gene-based tests using enhancer-to-target-gene maps)
-- Calculates omnibus gene-based tests by aggregating across annotation classes
+- Calculates annotation-stratified gene-based tests (e.g., TWAS/PrediXcan tests using eSNPs, gene-based tests using only coding variants, and gene-based tests using enhancer-to-target-gene maps), and omnibus tests by combining p-values for each gene
 - Inputs: GWAS association summary statistics file (chromosome, position, ref/alt allele, and z-score or beta-hat + se), annotation files, and LD reference panel